sparkfabrik/company-playbook/content/working-at-sparkfabrik/personal-projects.md

 2. We invest sound money and a lot of effort ensuring a sustainable working pace and a positive work-life balance.
 We want everyone to relax, take sleep and live a healthy life outside work so that - when you are at your desk - you can perform at your best.
 If you split your energies over two endeavours, Sparkfabrik will be damaged in its ability to deliver.
 Yes, yes we know... you can bear with it... but we can't trust superheroes.
 They seem cool but they wear a mask.
 3. Sparkfabrik constantly invests in your training and professional growth.
 This is nothing we can (nor want!) to take you away, but this means that - provide your personal project is not a woodworking _atelier_ - we are basically sustaining your personal goals with our resources ("our" includes everyone in the company).
 We feel this is irrespectful in the face of your colleagues.

-Despite all of this, we are big fans of enterpreneurship: come, talk to us and we may work our an arrangement.
+Despite all of this, we are big fans of enterpreneurship: come, talk to us and we may work out an arrangement.

 ### Provide paid work outside of Sparkfabrik